All Episodes

 They were sheltered underneath a restroom awning.

-And one of the homeless individuals was a little girl.
+And one of the homeless individuals was a little girl, probably should have been in school.

 They feel really bad for them.

-And they said, Well, I'm not giving them any money.
+And they said, well, I'm not giving them any money.

-And I said, Well, I thought you wanted to do something for them.
+And I said, well, I thought you wanted to do something for them.

-And the experiment in my mind was, you know how the liberals like to take other people's money and give it away.
+And the experiment in my mind was, you know, how the liberals like to take other people's money and give it away.

-Well, I tried to convey this the uh This really happened.
+Well, I tried to convey this the two guys you suggest just five bucks.

 No, no, no, no, no.

-I'm not gonna give them anything.
+I'm not going to give them anything.

 But they thought somebody should.